Ashlyn Harris: Senior national team, 2009–2020

-Harris returned to the national team in 2014 for a training camp from January 8 to 15 at U.S. Soccer's National Training Center in Carson, California.
+Harris returned to the national team in January 2014 for a training camp.
 Harris was not named to the roster for the 2014 Algarve Cup.
 In late April, Harris was named to a 22-player roster for a match against Canada on May 8, although she did not dress for the game.
 She was on the roster for two games in June against France.
-On June 19, 2014, Harris made her third appearance for the national team in their second game against France in East Hartford, Connecticut.
-She started and played all 90 minutes, allowing two goals for a 2–2 draw.
+On June 19, 2014, Harris made her third appearance for the national team in their second game against France.
+She started and played all 90 minutes, conceding two goals for a 2–2 draw.

 Harris was named to a 19-player roster for a match against Switzerland on August 20 in Sandy, Utah.
-Shortly after, she was replaced on the roster by Alyssa Naeher after she suffered a concussion with the Washington Spirit.
+Shortly after, she was replaced on the roster by Alyssa Naeher after suffering a concussion playing for the Washington Spirit.
 She returned to the national team for a training camp at the end of August in order to prepare for two matches against Mexico in September as well as the 2014 CONCACAF Women's Championship in October.
 She dressed for both games against Mexico and was subsequently named to the roster for the 2014 CONCACAF Women's Championship that served as a qualification for the 2015 FIFA Women's World Cup.
 This was the first CONCACAF qualifying roster that Harris made at the senior level.
 She made her fourth appearance for the national team in team's final group match against Haiti on October 20, 2014, in Washington, D.C.
 She played all 90 minutes and recorded her first career shutout in a 6–0 win for the United States.
 The United States went on to win the tournament after a 6–0 win over Costa Rica.